Pubic lice are tiny parasitic insects that live on coarse human body hair, such as pubic hair.

 To prevent re-infestation, anyone you’ve had close bodily contact with, including any sexual partners you’ve had in the past three months, should also be treated, even if they don’t have symptoms.

 Certain groups, such as young people under 18 years of age and pregnant or breastfeeding women, may require a specific type of treatment.
-Ask your GP or pharmacist for further advice about this.
+Ask your GP or pharmacy for further advice about this.

 We are here to support you, not to judge you.